wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 - Navigate to [MS Dynamics Layout](https://github.com/CiscoDevNet/webex-contact-center-widget-starter/tree/master/Examples/Layouts/MS%20Dynamics) page.

 - Click to "MSDynamics_Desktop.json" file.
-Copy the content of the file and past it into any text editor.
+Copy the content of the file and paste it into any text editor.

 - Find "hostname" key and replace the value of this key by Environment URL which you noted before.
 For example:
 ```